We have specialised in Magistrates Court cases for over 20 years. Further details can be read here.

 To commence an action the Claimant completes and lodges either a:

-> at any court registry within the State.
+at any court registry within Western Australia.
 However, any party can make an application to the court for a change of venue.
 If the court is satisfied that a change of venue is necessary it may order accordingly.

-> Process involved in a Consumer / Trader Claim
+Process involved in a Consumer / Trader Claim

 - After lodging a Form 6 or 7 the court will then list the case for a listing conference and serve the other party with a copy of the claim via post.